 - Download: 38 Mbps (83% drop-off)

 All in all, AirVPN’s speeds are not terrible, but there’s certainly room for improvement here.
 While the Mbps numbers are acceptable, the drop-off percentage is a bit high.
 This is especially true for a nearby location like the UK.

 One thing to note: if you connect to a nearby AirVPN server and aren’t happy with the speed, try others on the same continent.
 Speeds vary in unpredictable ways.
 It’s not a major criticism, but it does complicate matters for entry-level users.

-It’s slightly harder to use AirVPN for iOS or Android than for PCs or Macs.
-Eddie isn’t an option on these devices and users will have to set up OpenVPN before accessing the AirVPN trial or full packages.
-All the information and files needed can be found on its website, and configuring OpenVPN won’t take long.
+It’s slightly harder to setup AirVPN for iOS than it is for Android, PC, or Mac.
+Eddie isn’t an option here and users will have to set up OpenVPN and configure the app.
+All the information and files needed can be found on the website.

-Thanks to its DNS routing system, AirVPN actually works really well with Netflix and has the ability to deceive its geo-blocking in multiple geographical regions.
-Thanks to their “double hop” DNS routing setup, AirVPN can also work around their relatively small selection of servers.
-So they don’t need to have a US server to provide access for UK users to Netflix services or vice versa.
-That’s seriously smart.
+AirVPN works really well with Netflix and has the ability to unblock the libraries of multiple geographical regions.
+Thanks to its “double hop” DNS routing setup, AirVPN can also work around the relatively small selection of servers.

 If you’re looking for a VPN to unblock the BBC iPlayer, however, keep looking.
 AirVPN did not manage to unblock the British streaming service no matter how hard we tried.